webarkit/webarkit.github.io/_posts/2020-12-04-arnft-jsartoolkitnft-webar-kit.md

 #### Examples

-We will show our code examples here, you will find here examples with ARnft, jsartoolkitNFT, jsartoolkit5, ArtoolkitX.js and all the future libaries projects...
+We will show our code examples here, you will find here examples with ARnft, jsartoolkitNFT, jsartoolkit5, ArtoolkitX.js and all the future libraries projects...

 ### Future plans and devlopment